These cheesy Italian Quinoa Stuffed Peppers take stuffed peppers to a whole new level! They’re a healthy, protein-packed vegetarian meal!

 - 15 ounce can white beans (cannellini or other small white beans), rinsed and drained

 - Salt and pepper

 - 1 ½ cups grated mozzarella cheese, divided

 - Cut the bell peppers in half lengthwise and remove the ribs and seeds.
 Place the peppers, cut sides up, in a baking dish.
 (You may need two baking dishes to fit them all.)
 Set aside.

-- Place the quinoa and broth (or water) in a medium saucepan.
+- Place the quinoa and water in a small saucepan.
 Bring to a boil and then reduce the heat to a low simmer.
 Cover and simmer until all of the liquid has been absorbed, about 15 minutes.
-Stir to fluff and then set aside.

 - Meanwhile, heat the olive oil in a large skillet over medium heat.
-Add the onions, carrot, and celery and saute, stirring occasionally, until the vegetables begin to soften, about 3 minutes.
+Add the onions, carrot, and celery and cook, stirring occasionally, until the vegetables begin to soften, about 3 minutes.
 Add the mushrooms and cook until they begin to soften and brown, about 5 minutes.
 Add the garlic and cook, stirring, for 30 seconds.
+Remove from the heat.

-- Scoop the filling into each of the bell pepper halves, and top with the remaining 1 cup mozzarella cheese and the grated Parmesan.
-Carefully pour about ½ cup water into the bottom of the baking dish.
-Cover tightly with foil and bake for 35 minutes, until the peppers have slightly softened and the filling is hot.
+- Scoop the filling into each of the bell pepper halves, and top with the remaining mozzarella cheese.
+Cover baking dish with foil and bake for 35 minutes, until the peppers have slightly softened and the filling is hot.
 Uncover and bake for 5 more minutes, until the cheese just begins to brown.
 Let stand for about 5 minutes before serving.

 Make Ahead Option: Peppers can be made ahead, refrigerated, and then baked when you are ready to eat.
 Already baked peppers also reheat well.